-P1450 Code in Ford Vehicles: Meaning, Causes and Symptoms
+P1450 Code in Ford Vehicles (Causes and Fix)

-P1450 does not interrupt driving like other trouble codes.
-The only noticeable symptom of the P1450 code in Ford vehicles is that the check engine light turns on.
-P1450 does not cause any driving performance issues like rough idling and does not affect the fuel economy of the engine.
+P1450 code does not interrupt driving like other trouble codes.
+The only noticeable symptom of the P1450 code in Ford vehicles is that the check engine light turns on. i won’t cause any vehicle performance issues like rough idling etc.

 Also, if an excessive vacuum is developed inside the EVAP system it can cause the fuel tank to collapse.
 So, it is important to troubleshoot the P1450 trouble code even if your vehicle is running fine.